swentel/indieweb/README.md

 When you toggle to publish, an entry is created in the queue which you can either handle with drush or by cron.
 This will send a request to the configured hub.
 An overview of published content is at admin/content/websub.

-The drush command is 'indieweb-websub-publish'
+To publish your content to the hub via drush, run the following command: 'indieweb-websub-publish' To resubscribe to your WebSub subscriptions via drush, run the following command: 'indieweb-websub-resubscribe' Once a day is fine for the latter.
 Don't forget to add the -l param with your domain as well.

 More configuration is at configuration at admin/config/services/indieweb/websub.